How to Lose 5% of Your Body Weight to Decrease your Health Risk During the Pandemic

 The gastric sleeve is one body weight loss surgical option.

-The gastric sleeve (sleeve gastrectomy) is one of the most common and safest procedures for losing significant excess body weight.
+The gastric sleeve (sleeve gastrectomy) is one of the most common and safest procedures for losing a significant amount of excess body weight.

 The minimally invasive procedure is performed using tiny laparoscopic cameras and is recommended for anyone who wants to choose health over obesity to combat many weight-related illnesses.